tikv/rfcs/text/2018-12-19-unified-log-format.md

 - Lossless: Performing customized escaping (e.g. Golang quoting) that converts invalid UTF-8 character sequences to something else but also allows converting back.

-### Note for Descriptive Fields

-It is recommended to have at least one descriptive field (i.e. field that describes what kind of log it is) named as `msg` for each log line.
-In addition, descriptive fields should be printed before other fields so that users can easily understand the logging purpose when reading log files.

-This facility can be provided by the logging framework, e.g. having a mandatory parameter `msg` served as this purpose.

 ### Note for Large Fields